ibm-cloud-docs/codeengine/project.md

 When you no longer need a project, you can delete it.
 Deleting a project deletes all of the components that it contains.
 You can use the console or the CLI.
 {: #shortdesc}

-When you delete a project from the console or with the CLI, it is soft deleted and can be restored within 7 days before it is permanently deleted.
+When you delete a project from the console or with the CLI, it is soft deleted and can be restored.
 You must restore your project within 7 days or it is permanently deleted.
 For more information about restoring projects, see [Restoring deleted projects](/docs/codeengine?topic=codeengine-manage-project#restore-softdelete-project).
 To permanently delete a project, see [Permanently deleting projects](/docs/codeengine?topic=codeengine-manage-project#restore-softdelete-project).

 When you delete a project, any projects that are not permanently deleted count toward the maximum of 20 total projects per region that are allowed.
 {: tip}

 Project names within a region must be unique.
-When you soft delete a project (or *delete the project with reclamation*), you cannot reuse the project name until the project is permanently deleted.
+When you soft delete a project (or delete the project with reclamation), you cannot reuse the project name until the project is permanently deleted.
-{: note}
+{: important}

 ### Deleting a project from the console
 {: #delete-project-console}